By: Jaime Mejía (Translated by Jessica Schwartzman)

 The same also happens when you model how to follow the basic laws of healthy coexistence: keeping your home clean, putting trash in its place, avoiding waste, being kind to animals, and having a pleasant environment for your family and beyond.

-Another principle – the famous “golden principle” in fact – is that above all we should treat others as we would like to be treated ourselves.
+Another principle – the famous “golden rule” in fact – is that above all we should treat others as we would like to be treated ourselves.
 And let’s not forget that we should never take something that isn’t ours.
 (This one goes back to the Ten Commandments and many other belief systems!)